ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 ```

-> We should not use it as default since it can create some security problems*/
+We should not use it as default since it can create some security problems

 ## Creating Event listeners: